patrickfav/website-favre/content/articles/2019-04-26-a-better-way-to-protect-your-database-ids/index.md

 #### And More

-Currently the reference implementation is quite fast with around 2–8µs per ID encryption.
+Currently, the reference implementation is quite fast with around 2–8µs per ID encryption.
 There is a built-in cache to improve performance for frequently recurring IDs.
-Additionally there are default implementations for Java Jackson Json [Serializer](https://fasterxml.github.io/jackson-databind/javadoc/2.2.0/com/fasterxml/jackson/databind/JsonSerializer.html) and JAX-RS [ParamConverter](https://docs.oracle.com/javaee/7/api/javax/ws/rs/ext/ParamConverter.html).
+Additionally, there are default implementations for Java Jackson JSON [Serializer](https://fasterxml.github.io/jackson-databind/javadoc/2.2.0/com/fasterxml/jackson/databind/JsonSerializer.html) and JAX-RS [ParamConverter](https://docs.oracle.com/javaee/7/api/javax/ws/rs/ext/ParamConverter.html).

 #### Code Example